SmMarx/Labour-Cycle-Economy/README.md

 However, the cycle above adopts his estimation of how a socialist economy would be ordered, and how it mediates a worker's access to the collective stock.
 The basis of this cycle is labour, rewarded in a non-transferable labour certificate.
 In the lower-phase of communism, Marx states that the Bourgeois right of equivocation is likely to persist, and therefore, Labour-certificates are aggregated across an industry or the entire economy, and rewarded after the social deducations and differentials are calculated.

+The social deducations are denoted by (D).
+This is the most complex calculation to be done, and captures the raw process of socio-political mediation.
+Contained within V is the calculation of labour differentials.
+This is a very complex calculation of how

 -----

 ### A metabolic rift between an economy and nature